cassini1010/documentations/docs/Python/pytest.md

         hello.txt
 ```

-# Linting the pytest scripts:
+# Linting Pytest Scripts:

 ```python
 pip install flake8-pytest-style
 ```

- `flake8-pytest-style` is a  `flake8` plugin checking common style issues or inconsistencies with `pytest`-based tests.
-Could be a helpful tool.
+`flake8-pytest-style` is a `flake8` plugin that checks for common style issues or inconsistencies in `pytest`-based tests.
+It can be a helpful tool.

-# Changing standard test discovery:
+# Changing Standard Test Discovery:

-`--ignore=path` ignores the test present in the folder path given. path can also be a specific python test file to ignore.
+`--ignore=path` ignores tests in the specified folder path.
+The path can also be a specific Python test file to ignore.

-`--ignore-glob='*_01.p_'`  will ignore all the files which ends with glob pattern given.
+`--ignore-glob='*_01.p_'` will ignore all files that match the given glob pattern.

-pytest discovers tests by recursively searching the directory passed as an argument or current directory if no path is sent as an argument.
+Pytest discovers tests by recursively searching the directory passed as an argument, or the current directory if no path is provided.

 `pytest src/temp/`  or `pytest`

-If, `norecursedirs` option is set in pytest.ini file then the it tells pytest not to recurse into these directories to find test files.
+If the `norecursedirs` option is set in the pytest.ini file, pytest will not recurse into these directories to find test files.

 ```ini
 [pytest]